Asheq/vim-config/notes-todo.md

 		- Report bug: sometimes text is scrolled out of view (https://github.com/junegunn/fzf.vim/issues/385)
 	- Apply "recognize over recall" principle everywhere
 		- Learn to use fzf with custom lists
+	- tpope/vim-projectionist
+	- tpope/vim-capslock
+	- Where is ignorecase and smartcase used?
+	- Understand discrepencies for windows/buffers/type for help/quickfix/preview
+	- Customize existing plugins
+	- Follow up on lion.vim smap issue
+	- LineNr and CursorLineNr should not be overridden by Folded in colorscheme
 	- Make opening entries in dirvish and quickfix (and nerdtree) consistent
 	- Add pseewald/vim-anyfold
 	- Add andymass/vim-matchup